steipete/steipete.com/_drafts/2020-05-26-jailbreaking-for-ios-developers.md

 {% twitter https://twitter.com/nsexceptional/status/1250353513923674114 %}

 To Install, download [FLEXing](http://cydia.saurik.com/package/com.pantsthief.flexing/), reboot and then tap on the status bar to load FLEX.
-You can browse the classes and inspect the view hierarchy with a 3D debugger, similar to Reveal:
+You can browse the classes and inspect the view hierarchy with a 3D debugger, similar to [Reveal](https://revealapp.com/).
+Here's Spotify:

 ![](/assets/img/2020/jailbreaking/hierarchy-spotify.png)